-Guidelines for "ICH's contribution towards SDGs" project (Right) for formal education in Viet Nam (Vietnamese)
+Guidelines for "ICH's contribution towards SDGs" project (Left) for non-formal education in the Philippines (English) (Right) for formal education in Viet Nam (Vietnamese)

 Oct.
 2009: Establishment of IRCI authorized at the UNESCO General Conference

 Aug.
 2010: Agreement for the establishment of IRCI concluded between the Japanese Government and UNESCO